cher-nov/Gena/README.md

 void* gvec_at( gvec_h handle, size_t position )
 tpTypeInfo* gvec_NAME_at( gvec_h handle, size_t position )
 ```
-Get a reference to the element at specified position in a vector, with bounds checking.
+Get a pointer to the element at specified position in a vector, with bounds checking.

 * *handle* – a handle to a vector
 * *position* – a position of the element

-*Return value:* a reference to the element, or `NULL` if `position` is not within the range of a vector
+*Return value:* a pointer to the element, or `NULL` if `position` is not within the range of a vector

 ### Specialized-only functions